-Due to COVID-19 this year’s conference will run as an online event, returning to a physical event to be held in Portugal in June 2021.
+Due to COVID-19 this year’s conference will run online as a free event, returning to a paid event to be held in Portugal in June 2021.
 The programme for this year has been slightly reduced, consisting of presentations of peer-reviewed research papers only.
 Invited keynotes and tutorials for MARBLE 2020 will be carried over to MARBLE 2021.

 Monday 24th August 2020 – Programme

 Technical Session 1 (Incentives, Game Theory and Pricing)

 Dominik Harz, Lewis Gudgeon, Rami Khalil and Alexei Zamyatin.

 Promise: Leveraging Future Gains for Collateral Reduction

 Dragos I. Ilie, Kostis Karantias and William J. Knottenbelt.

 Sam Maximilian Werner, Paul Julian Pritz and Daniel Perez.

 Step on the Gas?
 A Better Approach for Recommending the Ethereum Gas Price